All of our practitioners are listed on this page.

 Scott enjoys working with his patients to help them set and achieve challenging and rewarding goals.
 He also enjoys teaching and mentoring and is keen to develop this to one day work at a University level.

 Outside of the clinic Scott enjoys playing guitar and piano, as well as teaching his dog, Ollie, new tricks.
-Scott is also a keen traveler and is slowly ticking places of his list.
+Scott is also a keen traveller and is slowly ticking places off his list.